UWFront-End-Cert/html300-v2/lesson07/assignment/README.md

 - [Vue Docs](https://vuejs.org/v2/guide/)
 - [Vue DevTools - Chrome](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en)
 - [Vue DevTools - Firefox](https://addons.mozilla.org/en-US/firefox/addon/vue-js-devtools/)
+- Depending on which Bootstrap components you are using, you can choose to just use Bootstrap instead of Bootstrap Vue.
+Bootstrap Vue components can be powerful and save you time if you need the functionality.
+Choosing Bootstrap over Bootstrap Vue will prevent some extra refactoring that would be needed to get your code snippets from the assignment in lesson 06.
 - [Adding Bootstrap to Vue CLI](https://travishorn.com/adding-bootstrap-to-a-vue-cli-project-98c2a30e0ed0)
 - [Bootstrap Vue](https://bootstrap-vue.js.org/docs/)

 ### To get started:
 - 	Fetch from the upstream master and merge with your local master as we start each lesson